NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousDeployment.rst

     echo "cd=1" >> context.cfg
     npx cdk deploy '*'

-Check the status of the Continuous Deployment
+Check the status of the Continuous deployment
 *********************************************

 If you want to check the status of the continuous deployment after you have made the changes, use the following CLI command: